WordPress/plugin-check/docs/creating-a-static-check.md

 The `run()` method of the check will encompass all the logic required to test the plugin and raise any warnings or errors that are detected.

-The run method accepts an instance of the `Check_Result` class which is used to add errors and warnings to the results list.
+The `run` method accepts an instance of the `Check_Result` class, enabling the addition of errors and warnings to the results list.

 The warnings and errors are added using the `add_message()` method, which accepts three parameters.